 Turchin Center for the Visual Arts, Appalachian State University, 423 West King Street, Boone.
-Gallery B, Apr.
-1 - Aug.
+Gallery B, Through Aug.
 6 - "Show Me the Way to Go Home: Brad Thomas".
 A reception will be held on July 1, from 6-10pm.
 With his first major solo show since 2004, the renowned artist and curator Brad Thomas marks not only his return to his home state of North Carolina, but also a full-time return to making art.
 The thrilling new exhibition, a collection of more than 70 brand new mixedmedia and collage works, arrives April 1 at the Turchin Center for the Visual Arts.
-Gallery A, Apr.
-1 - Aug.
+Gallery A, Through Aug.
 6 - "Melting: Marietta Patricia Leis & David Vogel".
 A reception will be held on July 1, from 6-10pm.
-Inspired by a life-altering trip to Antarctica, the environmentalist husband-andwife artists Marietta Patricia Leis and David E. Vogel responded by creating a seamlessly collaborative, dreamlike installation of painting, photography, and sculptural forms.
+Inspired by a lifealtering trip to Antarctica, the environmentalist husband-and-wife artists Marietta Patricia Leis and David E. Vogel responded by creating a seamlessly collaborative, dreamlike installation of painting, photography, and sculptural forms.
 Mezzanine Gallery, Through June 4 - "13th Annual Appalachian Mountain Photography Contest".
 One of TCVA's most popular events, dazzling gallery-goers with images by photographers who've steeped themselves in the land and culture.
 Main Gallery, Through June 4 - "The Waterworks: Jennifer Hecker".
 Artist and educator Jennifer Hecker explores the metaphor of "sculpting" water with bronze and glass pieces that suggest the fragility and necessity of an element that is essential for life but increasingly scarce.
 NASA's Mars Rover discovery of evidence suggesting that water once flowed on that planet makes it possible to speculate that there was once life on Mars.
 Hecker asks: Will our own planet, with increasing droughts, pollution, and climate change, one day be as bereft of water as Mars is today?
 Many experts agree that we are heading toward a worldwide water crisis in the 21st Century.
-Whoever has continued on Page 60
+Whoever has water will have power.
+But can a country or government or corporation or individual really "own" water?
+"It's all crazy to think about," Hecker says.
+"That is, however, exactly what I was thinking about while 'sculpting' water."
+Community Gallery, Through June 4 - "Pieces of the Puzzle: Outreach Programs at the Turchin Center".
+Our outreach coordinator brings the diverse talents of our community into the galleries, to explore how the Boone community makes art.
+Mayer continued on Page 52 featuring a multi-layered environment of vivid,